Bulavin Rebellion: Immediate catalyst

+In 1705, a group of Don Cossacks captured Bakhmut and proclaimed its leader Kondraty Bulavin the town's ataman.
+Bulavin was born into a Don Cossack family in Triokhizbenka (now in Luhansk Oblast), where his father, a petty noble from Saltov, served as a stanitsa ataman.
+Bulavin would have been old enough to remember Stenka Razin's revolt during the late 17th century.
+He had developed some combat experience fighting the Kuban and Crimean Tatars in his youth.
+However, Bulavin was never a particularly great military commander, and throughout the rebellion that bears his name, he would forever fall short of becoming an undisputed leader.
+Bulavin was most likely illiterate, but like his contemporary revolutionaries, he possessed a talent for appealing to the people and inciting them to action.

+After capturing Bakhmut, Bulavin deflected an attack by Izium Cossacks ordered to recapture the town by the voivode of Belgorod.
+He also arrested the envoy sent by Azov governor Fyodor Apraksin with a demand to vacate the town.
+Finally, an order by Don Host ataman Lukyan Maksimov forced Bulavin to leave.
+However, during their retreat his men destroyed the salt works on the Severski Donets as an act of retaliation for having been evicted by the government as squatters.
+The conflict was ultimately absorbed into the greater rebellion as it gained momentum.

 In response to the constraints and fears of living in Peter's police state, large numbers of serfs absconded, abandoning the major urban areas, especially Moscow and the new capital at St. Petersburg.
 While some groups emigrated to Poland or Austria, many chose to avoid the border patrols and instead fled to the rural periphery and the river regions already inhabited by the Cossacks.
 It was Peter's policy to hunt down and arrest absconders and return them to their lords where they could be counted for taxes, a policy which, by this time, had no statute of limitations.
+However, according to Don Cossack tradition, it was forbidden to deliver newcomers who settled in their area to authorities.

-In accordance with this policy, Peter deployed a group of bounty hunters under Yuri Dolgorukov to scout the Cossack regions for fugitive peasants.
+As a reaction to the Don Cossacks' refusal to cooperate, Peter deployed a group of bounty hunters under Yuri Dolgorukov to scout their regions for fugitive peasants.
 Despite the fact that the Cossacks harbored some resentment towards the peasants (for overpopulating their region and generally competing for local resources), more deplorable to them was the idea of Petrine agents roaming freely through their territory.
 They not only refused to give up the fugitive peasants, but on 8 October 1707 a small band of local atamans headed by Kondraty Bulavin ambushed and murdered Dolgorukov and his men in the village of Shulgin on the Aidar River, opening the door to violence and beginning the Bulavin Rebellion.